With trees as tall as skyscrapers and an understory of primeval ferns, a hike in…

 Considered to be one of the most beautiful drives in the world, you may have difficulty making good time with all the possible stops along the way.
 From San Francisco Airport – without stops – it’s a 3 hour and 45 minute drive.

-Things to do in Mendocino – Visit Mendocino Headlands State Park
+Visit Mendocino Headlands State Park

 Mendocino itself is small and easy to explore on foot.
 Although it’s loaded with cute shops and art galleries, it’s also only a few minutes walk away from Mendocino Headlands State Park.